ckelner/datadog-ansible-ms-sql/README.md

+# THIS IS A WORK IN PROGRESS - DOES NOT WORK AT THIS TIME

 # datadog-ansible-ms-sql
-Datadog + Ansible for Windows Servers running MS SQL
+Datadog + Ansible for Windows Servers running MS SQL.

 # Provision
 [AWS Quickstart](https://docs.aws.amazon.com/quickstart/latest/sql/welcome.html)